Online banking: The United States

 In the United States in-home banking was "is still in its infancy" with banks "cautiously testing consumer interest" in 1984, a year after online banking went national in the UK.
 At the time Chemical Bank in New York was "still working out the bugs from its service, which offers somewhat limited features".
 The service from Chemical, called Pronto, was launched in 1983 and was aimed at individuals and small businesses.
 It enabled them to maintain electronic checkbook registers, see account balances, and transfer funds between checking and savings accounts.
 The other three major banks — Citibank, Chase Bank and Manufacturers Hanover — started to offer home banking services soon after.
 Chemical's Pronto failed to attract enough customers to break even and was abandoned in 1989.
 Other banks had a similar experience.

 Since it first appeared in the United States, online banking has been federally governed by the Electronic Funds Transfer Act of 1978.

 France

 After a test period with 2,500 users starting in 1984, online banking services were launched in 1988, using Minitel terminals that were distributed freely to the population by the government.
 By 1990, 6.5 million Minitels were installed in households.
 Online banking was one of the most popular services.

 Online banking services later migrated to the Internet.

 Japan

 In January 1997, the first online banking service was launched by Sumitomo Bank.
 By 2010, most major banks implemented online banking services, however, the types of services offered varied.
 According to a poll conducted by Japanese Bankers Association (JBA) in 2012, 65.2% were the users of personal internet banking.

 China

 In January 2015, WeBank, the online bank created by Tencent, started 4-month-long online banking trail operation.

+Hong Kong

+In Hong Kong, the term "virtual bank" usually excludes the internet banking or online banking (often termed "eBanking", "iBanking", etc) services provided by traditional banks which serve primarily via physical branches.
+The Hong Kong Monetary Authority defines "virtual bank" as a bank which primarily delivers retail banking services through the internet or other forms of electronic channels instead of physical branches.
+The first virtual banking license in Hong Kong was issued in 2018.
+Virtual banks are subject to the same set of supervisory requirements applicable to conventional banks and are members of the Deposit Protection Scheme (DPS).
+By 2024, there are 8 virtual banks in the city (including ZA, Mox, Livi, PAO, Airstar, WeLab, Fusion, Ant), most of which are financially backed by larger corporations.